WebGameLinux/synctool/doc/chapter5.md

 (Here, 'master' is a group, not to be confused with the `master` keyword that defines the master node.
 Are you still with me?)

 If you still want to manage the master with synctool, do as you must.
-Just be sure to call `dsh -X master reboot` when you want to reboot your cluster.
+A shortcut for skipping the master node during synctool or `dsh` runs is the option `-Z`.

 5.5 Managing multiple clusters with one synctool